odoo/documentation/content/administration/upgrade.rst

    - Are you able to create and modify records? (sales orders, invoices, purchases, users, contacts, companies, etc.)
    - Are there any issues with your mail templates?
+   - Are there any issues with saved translations?
    - Are your search filters still present?
    - Can you export your data?